RoboticVisionOrg/carlie_docs/docs/competitions/robovis2020_showcase.md

 The Carlie Showcase Competition, to be held at ACRV RoboVis 2020, is a chance to show the world how you utilised the Carlie platform in an exciting, innovative or compelling research activity or public demonstration.
 There are **cash prizes up for grabs**.

 Any questions please contact James Mount (j.mount@qut.edu.au).
+For our Melbourne based colleagues there is the option to work with James on a remote demo.

 <figure float="center" style="margin-bottom: 0.2em; display: block; text-align: center">
     <img src="assets/AutoPark.png" width="37%">